How Much Does Medicare Cost?

 Part D premiums are adjusted upward based on a beneficiary’s reported income from two years prior.
 This is called an income-related adjustment amount (IRMAA).

-These increases continue by income bracket until topping out at an additional $77.10 a month plus the plan premium in 2021 for enrollees who had incomes above $500,000 a year in 2019.
+These increases continue by income bracket until topping out at an additional $77.90 a month plus the plan premium in 2022 for individuals who reported incomes above $500,000 a year in 2020.

 Medigap Supplemental Policies